The Most Underrated Summer Recipes You Need to Try

-It's almost summertime, and the livin' is easy…and the cooking should be, too.
-Too often, though, we come across recipes that require way too much effort.
+Summertime is here, and the livin' is easy—and the cooking should be, too.
+Too often, though, you might come across recipes that require a ton of effort.
 When it comes to enjoying summer's bounty, the work should be minimal, and recipes should let ingredients shine.
 Here are 33 underrated summer foods that do just that.

 These dishes deserve more love on your table in the summertime (and, frankly, all year round).
 From watermelon juice to fried green tomatoes, these recipes make the most of summer produce.
 And if you love cooking, sign up for our newsletter to get daily recipes and food news in your inbox!

 Zucchini in the summer is abundant.
 What better way to use it than in a two-ingredient recipe?
 Cheese and zucchini are all you need for this recipe.
 These rounds would make a perfect late afternoon snack!

 Another great way to use zucchini: in a salad with corn.
 A sun-dried tomato vinaigrette adds a tangy burst of flavor.
 This recipe is simple, fresh, and delicious.

 Zucchini and Noodles